-- (a) Mortgage Loans pursuant to this Program shall generally be in compliance with the requirements of the Authority's regular Homebuyer Mortgage Program, including but not limited to, residence, sales price, income limits, and three-year prior ownership, as applicable. - (b) The interest rate of the loans shall generally be lower than the interest rate charged under the Homebuyer Mortgage Program.
-The interest rate shall be determined at the sole discretion of the Authority. - (c) The term of the mortgage loan shall be thirty (30) years. - (d) Any applicant for a loan under the Program shall be eligible to apply for a downpayment assistance loan pursuant to Section III.H of the Authority's Procedures.
-The interest rate will be as determined by the Authority.
+- (a) Mortgage Loans pursuant to this Program shall generally be in compliance with the requirements of the Authority's regular Homebuyer Mortgage Program, including but not limited to, residence, sales price, income limits, and three-year prior ownership, as applicable or the Authority's General Homeownership Loan Program (whichever is applicable based on the source of funds for each such mortgage loan). - (b) The interest rate of the loans shall generally be lower than the interest rate charged under the Homebuyer Mortgage Program or the Authority's General Homeownership Loan Program (whichever is applicable based on the source of funds for each such mortgage loan).
+The interest rate shall be determined at the sole discretion of the Authority. - (c) The term of the mortgage loan shall be thirty (30) years.

-A local police officer must purchase an eligible dwelling in a the municipality by which the officer is employed.
+- (d) Any applicant for a loan under the Program shall be eligible to apply for a downpayment assistance loan pursuant to Section III.H of the Authority's Procedures.
+The interest rate will be as determined by the Authority. - (e) A local police officer must purchase an eligible dwelling in a municipality by which the officer is employed.
 A state police officer may purchase an eligible dwelling under the Program in any municipality.

-Single Family Police Homeownership Program Revised: 9/26/24
+Single Family Police Homeownership Program